 Nanny: A nanny will offer you lots of flexibility and can be a great arrangement if you have irregular hours (for example if you work in the evenings).
 However, nannies are usually the most expensive form of childcare.
 If you take on a nanny you may be legally classed as their employer.
 Find more information about your responsibilities here.
 Many nannies are not registered with Ofsted.
 Registered nannies are usually more expensive, but must have undertaken certain training and have liability insurance.
 Childcare vouchers can be used to pay a nanny who is registered with Ofsted.

 For information on how to find a nanny, click here.

 What childcare is available for school age children?

-There is a range of formal and informal childcare for 5 to 16 years old, although it will be more difficult to find formal childcare for older children.
+There is a range of formal and informal childcare for children aged 5 to 16, although it will be more difficult to find formal childcare for older children.

 Childminder:Usually childminders look after children aged under 12 in the childminder’s home, and will often pick up children from school.